Ighalo out, Bailly on bench as Manchester United clash against Brighton and Hove Albion | Goal.com

 Ighalo out, Bailly on bench as Manchester United clash against Brighton and Hove Albion

-Odion Ighalo has been left out of Manchester United clash against Brighton and Hove Albion on Saturday while his teammate Eric Bailly made the bench role.
+Odion Ighalo has been left out of Manchester United clash against Brighton and Hove Albion on Saturday while his teammate Eric Bailly made the bench.

-Ole Gunnar Solskjær’s men will aim for their second Premier League win of the season while the Seagulls will hope to consolidate on last weekend’s victory over Newcastle United.
+Ole Gunnar Solskjaer’s men will aim for their second Premier League win of the season while the Seagulls will hope to consolidate on last weekend’s victory over Newcastle United.

 The former Nigeria international has featured in two games for the Old Trafford outfit across all competitions this season.